RadArcadeKid/CoffeeGhostGame/Process/README.md

   *  Move through walls (decisively-corporeal when holding coffee)

 #### 2 Main Traits
-  *  Happy, chill - (they like their jobs
   *  Hard workers - (died, but still need money)
-  *  Opposite personalities (ones happy, the other is sad/angry)
+  *  Opposite personalities
+      * Misty is happy, chill, and content
+      * Blue is bipolar, lashes out, but is methodical

 #### Backstory
 Our coffee ghosts worked at a coffee shop (Roasted Soul) together which burned down.
 They must work together to make coffee in the afterlife.